The United Kingdom of Israel:

 mercy—you could look it up in our archives

 In Second Book of Samuel 19:22, David responds in mercy to Abishai’s suggestion that Shime-i be put to death for cursing David.
-To learn more about the Hebrew roots of mercy, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+To learn more about the Hebrew roots of the word “mercy,” read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 the exchange between Barzillai & David